JeffreyJiaruiYang/news_feed_demo/README.md

 4.  **View the App:**
     Once the server is running, navigate to the local address (like `http://localhost:8000`) in your web browser to view and interact with the News Feed Web App.

+## Features

+A concise overview of the News Feed Web App's capabilities:

+### Data & Display

+* **Dynamic Loading:** Asynchronously loads news data from `news_updated.json` using the `Workspace()` API.
+* **Article Cards:** Renders news items as Bootstrap cards, featuring images, titles, formatted dates, and excerpts.
+* **Full Article View:** Displays the complete article content upon clicking "Read More", including author, source, full text, and tags.

+### Navigation & Interaction

+* **Responsive Categories:** Features a category list that acts as a sidebar on desktops and collapses into the top navbar menu on smaller screens.
+* **Category Filtering:** Enables users to view articles belonging to a specific category by clicking its link.
+* **Main Navigation:** Provides standard "Home", "About", and "Contact" links.
+* **Active State Highlighting:** Visually indicates the current active main navigation link and category with a border.
+* **Back Button:** Allows easy navigation from a single article back to the article list.
+* **Auto-Close Navbar:** The mobile (hamburger) menu automatically closes after a selection.

+### UI & Experience

+* **Welcome Section:** Greets users with an introductory section that can be dismissed.
+* **Responsive Design:** Leverages Bootstrap 5.3 for a layout that adapts seamlessly to various screen sizes.
+* **Favicon:** Includes a site icon for the browser tab.
+* **Custom Font:** Utilizes the 'Share' Google Font for a distinct visual style.